pwcazenave/promag/README.md

 ```

 ### systemd
-The following is a systemd unit to run `promag`:
+Copy the binary to `/usr/bin/promag`.
+Create the following systemd unit to run `promag` as `/etc/systemd/system/promag.service`:

 ```ini
 [Unit]